-We believe our extensive intellectual property portfolio, our experience in providing interface solutions to major notebook OEMs, and our proven track record of growth in our expanding core notebook computer interface business position us to be a key technological enabler for multiple applications in many markets.
-Based on these strengths, we are addressing the opportunities created by the growth of a new class of mobile computing and communications devices, which we call information appliances, or "iAppliances," as well as other electronic devices. iAppliances include portable digital music players, mobile phones, personal digital assistants, or PDAs, as well as a variety of mobile, handheld, wireless, and entertainment devices.
-Other electronic devices include remote controls for multimedia control and home entertainment, as well as touch screens for use in ATMs, kiosks, web phones, and interactive gaming machines.
-We believe our existing technologies, our range of product solutions, and our emphasis on ease of use, small size, low power consumption, advanced functionality, durability, and reliability will enable us to serve multiple aspects of the markets for iAppliance and other electronic devices.
+We believe our extensive intellectual property portfolio, our experience in providing interface solutions to major OEMs of electronic devices, and our proven track record of growth in our expanding core notebook computer interface business position us to be a key technological enabler for multiple consumer electronic devices targeted to meet the growing digital lifestyle trend.
+Based on these strengths, we are addressing the opportunities created by the growth of mobile computing, communications, and entertainment devices within the digital lifestyle products markets.
+Digital lifestyle products include portable digital music and video players, mobile phones, remote controls, personal digital assistants, or PDAs, as well as a variety of mobile, handheld, wireless, and entertainment devices.
+We believe our existing technologies, our range of product solutions, and our emphasis on ease of use, small size, low power consumption, advanced functionality, durability, and reliability will enable us to serve multiple aspects of the markets for digital lifestyle products and other electronic devices.

-Our array of custom solutions for the iAppliance market includes the ScrollStripTM and TouchRingTM, which are scrolling solutions allowing users to efficiently navigate through menus and content; LightTouchTM capacitive buttons, which provide illuminated button functionality; and MobileTouchTM, NavPointTM, ClearPadTM, and our TouchScreen.
+Our array of custom solutions for digital lifestyle products includes the ScrollStripTM and TouchRingTM, which are scrolling solutions allowing users to navigate efficiently through menus and content; LightTouchTM capacitive buttons, which provide illuminated button functionality; and MobileTouch[®], NavPoint[®], and our ClearPadTM.

-Industry projections for the portable digital music player market for the period 2004-2008 suggest a compound annual growth rate of 26% for the overall market and a compound annual growth rate exceeding 30% for the HDD segment of the market, reflecting the trend toward portable digital music player products containing greater data storage capacities.
-These products require a simple, reliable, and intuitive user interface solution to navigate efficiently through menus and scroll through extensive play lists and songs contained in the host device.
-We believe we are well positioned to take advantage of this rapidly growing market based on our technology, engineering know-how, and the broad acceptance of our custom-designed user interface solutions currently found in several HDD portable digital music players.
+Industry projections for the portable digital music player market for the period 2006-2009 suggest a compound annual growth rate of 9.3% for the overall market and a compound annual growth rate exceeding 16.7% for the hard disk drive, or HDD, portion of the market, reflecting the trend toward portable digital music player products containing greater data storage capacities.
+These products require a simple, durable, and intuitive user interface solution to navigate efficiently through menus and scroll through extensive play lists and songs contained in the host device.
+We believe we are well positioned to take advantage of this growing market based on our technology, engineering know-how, and the acceptance of our custom-designed user interface solutions by OEMs in this market.